Ford Motor Company Edgewater Assembly Plant

-The Ford Motor Company Edgewater Assembly Plant was located in Edgewater, Bergen County, New Jersey, United States.
-The factory began operations in 1930 and was closed in 1955, having been replaced by the Mahwah Assembly plant.
-The building was built in 1929 and added to the National Register of Historic Places on September 15, 1983, located at 309 River Road.
+The Ford Motor Company Edgewater Assembly Plant was a Ford assembly plant built in 1930.
+It was located in Edgewater, Bergen County, New Jersey, United States.
+The factory produced its last vehicle on 15 July 1955.
+The plant, located at 309 River Road, was added to the National Register of Historic Places on September 15, 1983.
 The building was torn down in 2006 and replaced with a residential development.

+It was replaced by Ford's Mahwah Assembly plant.
+Ford explained in that: "The Edgewater plant had been built for the assembly of pre-war cars.
+The Ford has become a much bigger and different car since then and the physical limitations of the Edgewater plant site prevented plant expansion.